luisgradossalinas/eks-fargate-tutorial/README.md

 # ecs and eks fargate-tutorial or AWS App Runner
-A tutorial on using EKS, ECS with fargate, or AWS App Ruuner on the AWS Cloud
+A tutorial on using EKS, ECS with fargate, or AWS App Ruuner on the AWS Cloud.

 ### Verified Deploy with AWS App Runner